 As additional states choose to ease laws on marijuana use for medicinal and recreational purposes, more and more Marijuana related business owners are cropping up.
 Marijuana dispensaries, along with brands peddling various marijuana strains, some backed by celebrities including Snoop Dogg and Willie Nelson, are going into business in states like California, Colorado, Oregon, and Washington.
 But going into the Marijuana business comes with all the challenges faced by traditional businesses, as well as some unique trademark related challenges.

 For starters, the federal government has not eased up on its own marijuana restrictions and does not yet grant trademark registrations in classes covering marijuana.
 Business owners who want to receive federal trademark rights on their brands, have to file in classes ancillary to marijuana use.
 Without trademark protection in their main business segment, these business owners risk having other brands infringe on their marks without federal recourse.
-This leaves marijuana sellers to seek trademark protection for related goods, such as rolling papers, and hope that these goods are considered related enough that they can assert their marks for infringement when competitors are using similar marks but not on the exact same product.
+This leaves marijuana sellers to seek trademark attorneys and protection for related goods, such as rolling papers, and hope that these goods are considered related enough that they can assert their marks for infringement when competitors are using similar marks but not on the exact same product.

 Additional issues come up when seeking federal registration of a trademark for marijuana related goods or services.
 For example, it has become common place for office actions to cite the Federal Controlled Substances Act, 21 U.S.C. §§801-971 (“the CSA”) and require that an applicant submit additional information about the goods or services described in the trademark application.
 The office action will say something to the effect of “The CSA prohibits, among other things, manufacturing, distributing, dispensing, or possessing certain controlled substances, including marijuana and marijuana-based preparations. . . .
 The CSA also makes it unlawful to sell, offer for sale, or use any facility of interstate commerce to transport drug paraphernalia, i.e., any equipment, product, or material of any kind which is primarily intended or designed for use in manufacturing, compounding, converting, concealing, producing, processing, preparing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance, possession of which is unlawful under the CSA.”
 The applicant will then be required to answer two questions: